 Are you a fan of a more traditional Mexican Tamale, yet hate all that tedious work involved and time spent in the kitchen?
 You are going to love this recipe then, all the classic flavors without all the traditional work involved, made with real homemade Masa Harina dough, shredded chicken, Spanish sauces, and seasonings that will please any tamale lover.

-I love Tamales, however, I have to say, spending hours wrapping up one of my favorite foods almost drives me insane.
-If you have a nice gathering of friends of the family members the task becomes more simple to carry out.
-If you have ever tried to make these bad babies by yourself you know it’s seriously time-consuming and tedious work.
+I love Tamales.
+However, I have to say, spending hours wrapping up one of my favorite foods almost drives me insane.
+If you have a friendly gathering of friends of the family members, the task becomes more simple to carry out.
+If you have ever tried to make these bad babies by yourself, you know it’s incredibly time-consuming and tedious work.

-The other night, I decided I really wanted Tamales, yet inwardly I knew that making them would take forever; was my craving for Tamales worth the intense labor of making them?
+The other night, I decided I wanted Tamales, yet inwardly I knew that making them would take forever; was my craving for Tamales worth the intense labor of making them?
 I then thought about the casserole my co-worker had brought to our work potluck last month.
-She called it a “Tamale Pie”, in reality, it was really good chili with a cornbread crust for the top of the chili casserole.
+She called it a “Tamale Pie,” in reality; it was delicious chili with a cornbread crust for the top of the chili casserole.
 I enjoyed eating it.
 However, having spent quality time in Mexico over the years, I knew that was no Tamale Pie.

 Sifting through some of my favorite Mexican recipes for Tamales, I decided to use her pie idea except with the real deal when it came to ingredients.
 No chili and cornbread recipe would take away my Tamale craving I knew that much.